lexbaileylowrisc/qemu/docs/opentitan/cfggen.md

 `OTDIR` is a required positional argument which should point to the root directory of the OpenTitan repository to analyze.
 It is used to generate the path towards the required files to parse, each of which can be overidden with options `-c`, `-l` and `-t`.

+* `-a` specify one or more actions to execute.
+Default is to generate a configuration file.
+It is also possible to emit the list of module input clocks in a plain text format.

 * `-C` specify how many SoCs are used on the platform